FreakC-Foundation/FreakC/README.md

 <li>A FreakC compiler</li>
 <li>A FreakC terminal</li>

-## 1.x Release
+## 1.x Releases
-All the 1.x release has the compiler rebuilt completely different from all the 0.x version.
+All the 1.x releases have the compiler rebuilt completely different from all the 0.x version.
 It is now fast and versatile.

 ## Developers
 <li>Lead Developer: Nguyen Phu Minh</li>